Country Guide Decriminalized

 Legal Status Decriminalized

-Medical Program Yes — Cannabis Licensing Authority issues medical/therapeutic licenses; herb houses sell to authorized users
+Medical Program Yes.
+Cannabis Licensing Authority issues medical and therapeutic licenses; herb houses sell to authorized users

-Tourist Access Tourists can get a medical authorization at licensed herb houses for ~US$10
+Tourist Access Tourists can get a medical authorization at licensed herb houses for about US$10

 Penalties Over 2oz: criminal charges.
 Trafficking: serious imprisonment.